vluv89/Powershell_Automations/Cleanup&Optimisation.md

 Provides colored output for better readability
 Shows disk space information after cleanup

-To use this script:
+To use this script: Cleanup.ps1

-Save it as a .ps1 file (e.g., PC_Cleanup.ps1)
+Download it as a .ps1 file (e.g., Cleanup.ps1)
 Right-click and select "Run with PowerShell as administrator" Allow it to complete all operations
 Consider restarting your computer afterward for best results